Prising apart geodesics by length in hyperbolic 3-manifolds: Abstract

 \section{Abstract}

-In this note, we develop a condition on a closed curve on a surface or in a $3$-manifold that implies that the length function associated to the curve on the space of all hyperbolic structures on the surface or $3$-manifold completely determines the curve.
-Specifically, for an orientable surface $S$ of negative Euler characteristic, we extend the known result that simple curves have this property to curves with self-intersection number one (with one exceptional case on closed surfaces of genus two that we describe completely), and for hyperbolizable $3$-manifolds, we show that curves freely homotopic to simple curves on $\partial M$ have this property.
+In this note, we develop a condition on a closed curve on a surface or in a $3$-manifold that implies that the length function associated to the curve on the space of all hyperbolic structures on the surface or in the $3$-manifold (respectively) completely determines the curve.
+Specifically, for an orientable surface $S$ of negative Euler characteristic, we extend the known result that simple curves have this property to curves with self-intersection number one (with one exceptional case arising from hyperellipticity that we describe completely).
+For a large class of hyperbolizable $3$-manifolds, we show that curves freely homotopic to simple curves on $\partial M$ have this property. \\

 MSC 2000: 57M50, 30F40, 20H10

 keywords: length, hyperbolic metric, simple curves, Horowitz tuples